glowyjs/dd/README.md

 # dd
-DD Package provides functionality for console logging, inspired by the Symfony dd() and dump() functions.
+DD Package provides functionality for JS console logging, inspired by the PHP Symfony dd() and dump() functions.